matrix-org/matrix.org/content/blog/2024/06/2024-06-12-matrix-conf-cfp.md

 Further, we are taking care to make sure the event venue is accessible, dietary requirements are satisfied, and to implement a robust Health & Safety policy alongside our Code of Conduct.

-We will post more about booths, and sponsorship packages both on our blog and on socials soon.
-We need a little time to put the final touches on the conference website and sponsor brochure!
+For more information about the venue, health & safety policy, sponsorship packages and more, please visit [The Matrix Conference Website](https://2024.matrix.org).

 In the meantime, you can submit your talk, workshop and sprint proposals on [cfp.matrix.org](https://cfp.matrix.org).
 We’re interested in short (20min + 10min Q&A) or long (45min + 10min Q&A) talks on all the topics related to Matrix.
 Please submit your proposals before Wednesday 26 June 2024 09:59 AM [AOE](https://en.wikipedia.org/wiki/Anywhere_on_Earth), 23:59 CEST (Berlin time).